 STUDENT SECTION:

 Student Full Name:

 School Site: Grade:

 Home Address:

 Home Phone No.:

-I have received a copy of the policy titled Acceptable Communications Devices (as part of the Handbook), includir copy of the Student Handbook .
-I have read and agree to a violation of the policy or handbook provisions may result in suspension and/or revocation of network privileges and suspension ng the attachment regarding cyber bullying, and abide by their provisions.
-I understand that any disciplinary action including, but not limited to
+Communications Devices (as part of the Handbook) copy of the Student Handbook.
+I have read and a cceptable Use of Internet and Electronic and Digital, including the attachment regarding cyber bullying, and agree to abide by their provisions.
+I understand that any result in disciplinary action including, but not limited to and suspension from school.

 Student Signature Date

-SPONSORING PARENT OR GUARDIAN SECTION (Requir red):
+SPONSORING PARENT OR GUARDIAN SECTION N (Required):

-I have received a copy of the policy titled Acceptable Communications Devices , including the attachment regard Handbook .
-I have read and discussed these provisions with violation of the policy or handbook provisions may result in suspension and/or revocation of network privileges and suspension ling cyber bullying, and a copy of the Studen in my child.
-My child and I understand that any disciplinary action including, but not limited to
+Communications Devices, including the attachment Handbook.
+I have read and discussed these provises cceptable Use of Internet and Electronic and Digital nt regarding cyber bullying, and a copy of the Student sions with my child.
+My child and I understand that any result in disciplinary action including, but not limited to and suspension from school.

-I understand that the school district has taken reasonable properties in limited to the extent possible, but I realize that is never encounter objectionable material.
-I hereby release the child acquires inappropriate material through use of the district. it is not possible to guarantee that my child will school district from liability in the event that my
+material is limited to the extent possible, but I real never encounter objectionable material.
+I hereby re onable precautions to ensure that access to controversia lize that it is not possible to guarantee that my child wil lease the school district from liability in the event that my the district's technology resources, including the Internet

-I request that the district issue an account for my child and cois correct. ertify that the information contained on this form
+I request that the district issue an account for my ch is correct. ild and certify that the information contained on this form

 Parent Signature Date